 CEED Cutoff: Check Category-Wise Qualifying Marks, Previous Year Cutoffs PDF

-CEED qualifying cutoff will be released by IIT Bombay.
-CEED qualifying cutoff for part A will be released by the authorities online.
-The CEED cut off will be made available on its official site-ceed.iitb.ac.in.
-The CEED cut off will be released in the form of a mean and a standard deviation.
+IIT Bombay will release the CEED cut-off on its official website - ceed.iitb.ac.in.
+The CEED qualifying cutoff for part A will be released by the authorities online.
+Only those candidates who qualify in Part A of the CEED 2026 exam will be evaluated for Part B. The CEED cut-off will be released in the form of a mean and a standard deviation.
 The mean and standard deviation is calculated based on the performance of all the candidates who appeared for CEED entrance exam Part A. Read the complete article to know more about CEED cut-off.

 This Story also Contains